Vegan BBQ sandwiches are filled with saucy shredded Soy Curls that have been cooked in an air fryer or skillet.

 - Set aside or cover & put in the refrigerator if making the sandwiches at a later time.

-To make Vegan BBQ sandwich
+To make BBQ sandwich

-- Add a few generous spoonfuls of vegan BBQ Soy Curls, and then a mound of vegan coleslaw.
+- Add a few generous spoonfuls of vegan pulled pork, and then a mound of coleslaw.
 Cover the sandwiches with the remaining buns and serve.

 Content, recipe, and photos updated April 5, 2021.
 Originally posted March 8, 2018.